 Despite knowing where I wanted to work, there were things I wish I’d known before I started.
 These are my tips for anyone about to make that leap from university to the workplace.

-Get involved in all aspects of uni life
+Get involved in all aspects of university life

 A full life at university – including volunteering experience – prepared me for the world of work.
 I was the university representative for a social enterprise that coordinates student volunteer programmes around the world.
 Funnily enough, we have a similar way of organising teams here.